Skip to main content

 While the experience between the two might change regarding price, warranty, and overall design, the fact of the matter is that you’re still getting a reliable luggage set either way.
 If you need to save some money and decide to go with Tumi over Rimowa, you’re really not missing out on anything, and vice versa if you prefer the premium option.

 Our recommendation is to set a budget, look up some prices and designs, and choose based on which you prefer using those particular factors.
-If you want a cheaper price or a better warranty, go with Tumi.
-If you want unique designs and eclectic options like a twelve-bottle wine case, or just want to flaunt your stuff, go with Rimowa.
+If you want a slightly cheaper price, depending on which suitcase you choose, go with Tumi.
+If you want unique designs and eclectic options like a 12-bottle wine case, go with Rimowa.

 Briley Kenney